Driving when drowsy might not seem like a big deal, and many of us have probably done it at one time or another.

 - Vehicle hitting rumble strip on side of road

-- If possible, stop driving altogether and go to sleep in a safe place
+- Stop driving altogether and go to sleep in a safe place, if possible.

-- Otherwise, take a 15- to 20-minute nap at a lighted, designated rest stop
+- Take a 15- to 20-minute nap at a lighted, designated rest stop.

-- Have a caffeinated drink in combination with a nap (caffine can take up to 30 minutes to kick in)
+- Have a caffeinated drink in combination with a nap, but keep in mind that caffeine can take up to 30 minutes to kick in.

 Adequate Sleep and Planning

-Plan ahead before taking a long trip.
-Here are four simple steps to take to try to ensure you are well rested before you hit the road.
+Plan ahead and research drowsy driving prevention tactics before taking a long trip.
+Here are four simple precautions to take to try to ensure you are well-rested before you hit the road:

 - Get between 7 to 9 hours of sleep each night if you are an adult, and 8 ½ to 9 ½ hours if you are a teenager.